 Tooth-Colored (Composite) Fillings in Hazelwood, MO

 Do you need a tooth-colored filling in Bridgeton, MO?
 For many patients, the news that they have a cavity comes as a surprise.
-This realization may lead to concern that everyone will know they have had a cavity thanks to the dark metal of the filling.
+This realization may lead to concern that everyone will know they have had a dental cavity thanks to the dark metal of the filling.

 - Composite fillings don't require as much removal of your tooth structure compared with traditional fillings, allowing you to keep more of your tooth and preventing your tooth from being too weak.